 Sometimes, it may be possible to stall the statute of limitations by “tolling” Typically, this happens when the injury victim is a minor.
 Under Washington law, a minor’s statute of limitations automatically starts up again after his or her 18th birthday.
 (Tolling may also apply when the victim is determined to be mentally incompetent or is in bankruptcy.)

-Our Injury Lawyers Can Help: Serving Spokane, Bellingham, and Olympia Victims
+Our accident injury lawyers: Serving Spokane, Bellingham, and Olympia Victims

 IF YOU, OR A LOVED ONE, HAVE BEEN SERIOUSLY INJURED IN A CAR ACCIDENT IN WASHINGTON – CALL TODAY FOR A FREE CONSULTATION!